darsain/sly/README.md

 #### Compatibility

 Works everywhere!
 I'm afraid even in IE6 (not intended, honest).
-Not sure about mobile thought...
-I have nothing to test it on :)
+Mobile is not tested.

 Sly upholds the [Semantic Versioning Specification](http://semver.org/), and right now is in **beta**.
-For more info, read the [Roadmap](#roadmap).
+For more info, read the [Roadmap](#roadmap) below.

+## Roadmap

+**This plugin is in development!** and the API may change before the 1.0.0 release.

+To do before 1.0.0:

+- Exchanging jQuery.animate for highly optimized custom animation rendering for silky-smoothness.
+- Navigation by clicking on scrollbar.
+- Extending events with jQuery.Callbacks API.

+Maybe in 1.0.0, maybe later:

+- Touch events support.

 ## Layout & requirements